Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

 Convex relaxations have been instrumental in the understanding of the complexity of many variants of $\CSP$s, including constant approximability of Min-$\CSP$s~\cite{Ene13:soda,Dalmau18:jcss} and Max-$\CSP$s~\cite{Khot07:sicomp,Raghavendra08:everycsp}, robust satisfiability of $\CSP$s~\cite{Zwick98:stoc,Kun12:itcs,Barto16:sicomp}, and exact solvability of optimisation $\CSP$s~\cite{ktz15:sicomp,tz17:sicomp}.
-An important line of work focused on making convex relaxations stronger and stronger via the so-called ``lift-and-project'' method, which includes the Sherali-Adams LP hierarchy~\cite{Sherali1990}, the SDP hierarchy of Lov\'asz and Schrijver~\cite{Lovasz91:jo}, and the (stronger) SDP hierarchy of Lasserre~\cite{Lasserre02}, also known as the Sum-of-Squares hierarchy (see~\cite{Laurent03} for a comparison of these hierarchies).
+An important line of work focused on making convex relaxations stronger and stronger via the so-called ``lift-and-project'' method, which includes the Sherali--Adams LP hierarchy~\cite{Sherali1990}, the SDP hierarchy of Lov\'asz and Schrijver~\cite{Lovasz91:jo}, and the (stronger) SDP hierarchy of Lasserre~\cite{Lasserre02}, also known as the Sum-of-Squares hierarchy (see~\cite{Laurent03} for a comparison of these hierarchies).
 The study of the power of various convex hierarchies has led to several breakthroughs, e.g.,~\cite{Arora09:jacm,Chan16:jacm-lp,Kothari22:sicomp,Ghosh18:toc,Tulsiani09:stoc,Lee15:stoc}.

-In the same spirit as lift-and-project hierarchies of convex relaxations, the (combinatorial) $k$-consistency algorithm (also known as the $k$-bounded width algorithm) has a central role in the study of tractability for constraint satisfaction problems~\cite{Feder98:monotone,Atserias07:icalp}.
+In the same spirit as lift-and-project hierarchies of convex relaxations, the (combinatorial) $k$-consistency algorithm (also known as the $k$-bounded-width algorithm) has a central role in the study of tractability for constraint satisfaction problems~\cite{Feder98:monotone,Atserias07:icalp}.
 Here $k$ is an integer bounding the number of variables considered in reasoning about partial solutions; the case $k=1$ corresponds to Arc Consistency mentioned above.
 The notion of local consistency, in addition to being one of the key concepts in constraint satisfaction, has also emerged independently in finite model theory~\cite{Kolaitis95:jcss}, graph theory~\cite{Hell1996duality}, and proof complexity~\cite{Atserias08:jcss}.
-The power of local consistency for CSPs is now fully understood~\cite{Bulatov09:width,Barto14:jacm,Barto14:jloc}.
-Recent work identified a necessary condition on local consistency to solve PCSPs~\cite{Atserias22:soda}.
+The power of local consistency for (non-promise) CSPs is now fully understood~\cite{Bulatov09:width,Barto14:jacm,Barto14:jloc}.
+Recent works identified necessary conditions on local consistency to solve PCSPs~\cite{Atserias22:soda,ciardo2024periodic,chan2025random}.
+Very recent work established the importance of infinite-domain sandwiches for promise CSPs~\cite{Mottet25:lics,Pinsker25:mfcs}.